 Marine life at risk

 The Norwegian government has classified the Repparfjord as a National Salmon Fjord, due to the importance of its Atlantic salmon spawning grounds.
-Coastal fisherman, including Saami sea fisherman are deeply concerned the project will smother habitat critical to salmon, cod and other marine life.
-Many Saami fear the Nussir mine will destroy reindeer grazing areas and disrupt their traditional lifestyle.
+Coastal fisherman, including Sámi sea fisherman are deeply concerned the project will smother habitat critical to salmon, cod and other marine life.
+Many Sámi fear the Nussir mine will destroy reindeer grazing areas and disrupt their traditional lifestyle.
 Sami leadership have steadfastly opposed the project, refusing to grant consent during the government-led consultation process.

 Although fjords are at the heart of its identity and economy, Norway is the only country in Europe currently allowing mining companies to dump solid mine waste directly into open water bodies.
 The fight to stop this mine has unified young people, environmentalists, indigenous people, local fisherman, and marine experts.